d3h1/Sudoku/README.md

 The rules are simple, play a game of Sudoku.
   - Press a square . . . type the number you think is correct
   - Then press enter when you think you are correct (you have infinite lives but it will tell you when you are wrong)
-  - Lastly, if yo cannot figure it out, press SPACE and see the computer solve it
+  - Lastly, if you cannot figure it out, press SPACE and see the computer solve it